GQW19/lev_doc/tutorial/README.md

 Let's take a look at what information is needed to complete the creation of the task!

-When creating a task, the first step is to choose the method of invocation:
+When creating a task, the first step (after naming your task of course!) is to choose the mode (i.e. what function of the tool you want to use).

+Next you need to select the method of invocation:

-- Quick Mode: No code knowledge is required, and the detection can be enabled with one click by directly entering parameters on the web page.
+- Quick Mode: No code knowledge is required, and the tool can be enabled with one click by directly entering parameters on the web page.
-- Customized Mode: 100% of the tool capabilities can be exerted, with a high degree of freedom, which is convenient for debugging and advanced users.
+- Customized Mode: 100% of the tool capabilities can be exerted, with a high degree of freedom, which is convenient for debugging and advanced users (but may be more complicated for beginning users or simple use cases).

 #### 2.3.1 Quick Mode

-We take Nmap as an example.
+We will look at Nmap as an example.

-First, choose the Nmap typical invocation, make the method of invocation remain default(that is, Quick Mode), then fill in the parameters required by the task and submit it.
+First, choose the `Nmap typical invocation` mode, keep the default method of invocation (Quick Mode).
+Then fill in the parameters required by the task and submit it.

-In this mode, one detection demands only some basic taget information.
+In this mode, a detection only requires some basic target information.

 ![image_7.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/0bd2ea8b-9514-4b55-a7e6-5127ce9d3c45.JPEG)

-You can see that the task is being executed, and you can view the results after the task has been done.
+You can see that the task is being executed, and you can view the results after the task is complete.

 ![image_8.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/0c5e9676-834b-4ced-a74c-acdd6599372a.JPEG)

 #### 2.3.2 Customized Mode

-Now we have learned the Quick Mode Invocation, but the actual situation of penetration testing changes rapidly.
+We have learned about Quick Mode Invocation.
+However, actual penetration testing situations changes rapidly and often require added customization fo tools.
 How can we realize the full performance of the tool?

-In this chapter，we will learn how to conduct a customized invocation of tools.
+In this section，we will learn how to conduct a customized invocation of a tool.

 Here we use Nmap to perform a customized scan on an IP.

-At first, enter the `New task` page.
+First, enter the `New task` page for Nmap.

-On this page, choose Raw Mode, and make the method of invocation remain default(that is, Customized Mode).
+Choose Raw Mode, and keep the default method of invocation (Customized Mode).

 ![image_9.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/be280f8d-1a0c-4bf5-bf02-fe4ee5a725c9.JPEG)

-The use of the tool command and of the command line is exactly the same, the only difference is that the argv parameter is a list.
-The only thing we have to do is to upload the input command in the form of a list into the argv parameter.
+The use of the customized invocation command is exactly the same as running the tool directly on the command line.
+The only difference is that the argv parameter is a list.
+The only thing we have to do is upload the input command as a list into the argv parameter.

-If you want to learn about the parameters and commands of one specific tool, you can move to the official detail document of this tool.
+If you want to learn about the parameters and commands of one specific tool, you can visit the official details document of that tool.

-For example, we want to scan an IP here, so our command line request is:
+For example, we want to scan an IP with NMap, so our command line arguments are:

 ```Bash
 nmap -T4 -A -v -Pn IP
 ```

-As element interval, spaces can be converted to a list as shown below:
+We then convert each flag/input to an element of the argv list, as shown below:

 ![image_10.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/bdb7143f-2a95-4735-b867-89763e615798.JPEG)

-Then submit it.
+We then submit it.

 ### 2.4 View Results

-After the execution of the task, click `Result` to view the running result of the task, then a simple tool invocation has been completed.
+After the execution of the task, click `Result` to view the running result of the task.

 ![image_11.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/2eb75d26-4fd7-4073-b538-f161fdc7a3be.JPEG)

+This completes a simple tool invocation.

 ### 2.5 Debug

-Unexpected errors may occur during the task execution, most of which are caused by input parameters, such as the target being inaccessible, or simply the wrong URL.
-So how do we debug it?
+Unexpected errors may occur during the task execution.
+Most are caused by input parameters (such as the target being inaccessible, or simply the wrong URL).
+So how do you debug it?

 ![debug](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/efc3a8d5-6d97-4b3a-b2b7-803e94136411.JPEG)

-Here you can see that the task is running.
-First, you can view the task log by clicking the Log button to view the running status of the task.
+In the picture above, you can see the task is running.
+First, you can view the task log by clicking the `Log` button.
+This shows the running status of the task.

 If the log cannot be used to directly identify or solve the problem, select the Debug button.

 ![debug_en](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/4dd15574-2cfd-403d-92d9-2c661f26a24b.JPEG)

-The platform will give a debug command.
+Leviathan will then give you a debug command.
 We copy it into the command line of the environment for execution, and we can enter the debug command line inside the container.

-Ipdb is a python code command-line debugging tool that integrates ipython.
-For specific use, you can move to the Documentation of ipdb.
+Within the container, debugging can be performed with Ipdb.
+Ipdb is a python code command-line debugging tool that integrates with ipython.
+For specific use cases, you can move to the Documentation of ipdb.

 ![image_15.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/4d65446f-dfc3-4e73-860b-c3eeb323dcfc.png)